enkidevs/curriculum/General/Data Structures and Algorithms/prims-algorithm.md

 A dense graph is a graph in which the number of edges is close to a complete graph's number of edges.
 A complete graph is a graph for which there is an `edge between any two nodes`.

 The maximal number of edges of a directed graph is `|V|×|V-1|`, while for an undirected one it is `(|V|×|V-1|)/2`.

+[2: Graph Representation]
+If you remember the first Data Structure and Algorithm insight, we said that different data structures are optimized for different types of operations.